oneeve8/kobble-data/content/The Joyful Mysteries.md

 :::
 1st Joyful Mystery
 The Annunciation
-And coming in, he said to he
+And coming in, he said to her,
+"Greetings, favored one!
+The Lord"
 :::
 ::: slide